Flyers’ Provorov cites religion for boycott on Pride night

-The 26-year-old Provorov boycotted the pregame skate with his teammates before Tuesday night’s game against Anaheim as the Flyers celebrated their annual Pride night in celebration and support of the LGBTQ+ community.
+The 26-year-old Provorov didn’t take part in the pregame skate with his teammates before their game against Anaheim on Tuesday night, when the Flyers celebrated their annual Pride night in celebration and support of the LGBTQ community.
 He played nearly 23 minutes in Philadelphia’s 5-2 victory.

 “I respect everybody’s choices,” Provorov said after the game.
 “My choice is to stay true to myself and my religion.
 That’s all I’m going to say.”